tearflake/symbolverse/docs/symbolverse.md

 )
 ```

 Here, in the first level, we used two rules only to pass the information up from and down to program input/output scope.
-Next, in the nested `(DREWRITE ...)` section, we created a separate scope which represents a chained actions between seeding a plant and growing a fruit.
+Next, in the nested `(REWRITE ...)` section, we created a separate scope which represents a chained actions between seeding a plant and growing a fruit.
 To reach atoms and variables from the outer layers, we have to escape them with `\` character, like in `(READ (EXP (\plantSeed \Fruit)))` section.
 Similarly, atoms and variables created within that scope are not visible outside of that scope unless they are escaped with `\` character, like in `(WRITE (EXP (\fruitGrows \Fruit)))` section.

 It is also possible to reach more distant parent scopes by repeating a number of `\` characters where the number of repetitions denotes the depth difference to the parent scope we are referring to.
 This way, it is possible to refer to adjacent scopes or their children escaped atoms and variables if their escaping amount matches the referrer.
 There is also a possibility to escape atoms and variables at the right sides, which we may use to push down the processed values, only to pull them up after the processing is done.